 How Well It Works

-Tricyclics are as effective as newer antidepressant medicines at relieving symptoms of depression.
+Tricyclics are as effective as selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine (Prozac) or sertraline (Zoloft) at relieving symptoms of depression.
 But the side effects can be worse.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)